Hundred Pump Project Brings Water to Thousands

 Media Contact :

-Columbus, OH — Design Outreach (DO), a nonprofit humanitarian engineering organization, in collaboration with World Vision, is launching the Hundred Pump Project — an initiative that is bringing clean water to nearly 40,000 Africans who lack access to it today.
+Columbus, OH – Design Outreach (DO), a nonprofit humanitarian engineering organization, announces the launch of the Hundred Pump Project – an initiative that is bringing clean water to nearly 40,000 Africans who lack access to it today.
 DO, along with numerous donors, is raising more than $900,000 to fund this important initiative.